cloudControl/documentation/Guides/NodeJS/AWS S3.md

 var s3 = new AWS.S3();
 ~~~

 Now, let's do some operations on S3 using Node.js.
-First, lets create a bucket called myBucket and put a new object in it with Key = 'myKey'.
+First, let's create a bucket called myBucket and put a new object in it with Key = 'myKey'.
 If any error occurs, the error is written to the console.
 If a key gets successfully added to the bucket, a success message gets written to the console.

 ~~~javascript
  s3.createBucket({Bucket: 'myBucket'}, function() {